servantboy/The-Revelation-Riddle/chapters/013_Word_Progression_Light_Theme.md

 This corresponds to:

 - the legs of iron – long, strong, and built for distance,
-- Sardis – dawn breaking on Day Two, the Gospel beginning to run swiftly (cf. Ps.
-147:15 This is typologically applied, not a direct prophecy of printing).
+- Sardis – dawn breaking on Day Two, the Gospel beginning to run swiftly (Ps.
+147:15).
+This is typologically applied, not a direct prophecy of printing).

 Iron pictures: